MinghanFan/CSAI/README.md

 # CSAI
-### TODO: utility usage! like how much they use, how frequent, what kind of they use most and what least, how much damage it cause/blind time it cost, effective
+### TODO: utility usage! like how much they use, how frequent, what kind of they use most and what least, how much damage it cause/blind time it cost, effective (2nd)
-### TODO: death event
+### TODO: death event (1st)
-### TODO features: holding knife time
+### TODO features: holding knife time ? not important

 Utility usage